-We chose Habanero Salt for its robust kick in this hot Thai yellow curry.
+Jacobsen Salt Co.
+Infused Habanero Salt has the perfect robust kick to compliment this Thai yellow curry.
 Roasting the garlic and shallots brings out a caramelized flavor that further balances the spicy heat.
 Fortunately, the best part about creating your own paste is you can control the heat.
 We also added fresh habanero chilis; their bright orange color compliments the yellow color of the paste beautifully.
 Fresh or dried chilis can be used in this recipe.

 We’ve provided instructions for the quick version and the slower method for this paste.
 Both yield delicious results.